 Every form of society in documented history has been has been based on the opposition of the oppressors and the oppressed.
 In order to oppress a class, however, certain conditions must be met where the oppressed class can continue its existence, however slave-like it might be.
 The Industry of those times long past would elevate the oppressed class in proportion with the development of that Industry.
 The Proletariat, on the contrary, is not elevated along with the development of Modern Industry, but instead sinks deeper and deeper below the conditions where the Worker can meet their own necessities.
 They become impoverished, and poverty spreads and deepens much faster than a population grows or wealth can be accumulated.
 This is the point where it at last becomes completely evident that the Bourgeoisie, the Capitalist Class, is no longer fit to be the Ruling Class and to impose the method of their appropriation on the whole of society as the Law of the Land.
 It is unfit because Capitalism is too incompetent a system to insure that the Wage-Slaves that it depends on can survive the conditions that Capitalism itself has wrought for them.
 It cannot help but let the Proletarian sink into the conditions that they can no longer feed the Capitalist but must instead be fed by the Capitalist.
 Society as a whole can no longer live under the incompetent rule of the Capitalist Class.
 Capitalism is no longer compatible with any society, in any form or state of development.
 The Capitalist is no longer compatible with humanity.

-The essential conditions for the creation of the Capitalist Class, and for the power of rule that the Capitalist holds, is the creation and conversion of Capital into profit.
+The essential conditions for the creation of the Capitalist Class, and for the power of rule that the Capitalist holds, is the creation and conversion of Capital into Profit.
 The condition for Capital is Wage-Slavery.
 Wage-Slavery depends on competition between and isolation of Workers.
 As the Bourgeoisie encourages the advancement of Modern Industry, the isolation of the Worker is replaced with the Revolutionary Association of the entire Proletariat.
-Modern Industry and the Capitalist Class destroy themselves with the very foundation of its wealth.
+In this way, Modern Industry and the Capitalist Class will ultimately and unavoidably destroy themselves with the very foundation of its wealth.

 What the Bourgeoisie therefore produces, above all, are its own grave-diggers.
 Its fall and the victory of the Proletariat are equally inevitable.